kshedden/case_studies/methods/factor-overview.md

 Components Regression" (PCR).
-The motivation behind PCR is that if we have a large number of covariates and do not wish to explicitly include all of them in a regression model, we can use PCA to reduce the variables to a smaller set of scores that capture most of the variation in the original variables, and then use the reduced variables (scores) as covariates in our regression.
+The motivation behind PCR is that if we have a large number of covariates and do not wish to explicitly include all of them in a regression model, we can use PCA to reduce the variables to a smaller vector of scores that capture most of the variation in the original variables, and then use the reduced variables (scores) as covariates in our regression.